Guten tag!

 Right now for English, I am reading The Alchemist by Paulo Coehlo (did I spell it right?)

+In fifth grade, we had to read The Little Prince by Antoine de Saint-Exupery.
+That was another book about morals and life and it was boring too.
+How come both books take place in the desert?
 Is there something mystical and magical about the desert?
 I mean, come on.
 It's a stretch of dry, hot sand for crying out loud.
 There are a lot of prettier places out there than a stretch of hot, dry sand.
 Like the beach.
 Or the rain forest.
 Or any forest.
 Or a waterfall.
 Mountains?

 Okay, so deserts actually are cool looking.
 But a desert is also super boring.
 I would hate to be trapped out there.
 Erg...